dpamar/playground-j5v7wq54/markdowns/mem_ops/copy.md

 Copying a value is a destructive operation.
 The initial value is deleted while 2 copies are created.

-Optionnally, an extra "Move" operation can be used to move one of the 2 copies at source location, to create a "conservative copy illusion".
+Optionally, an extra "Move" operation can be used to move one of the 2 copies at source location, to create a "conservative copy illusion".

 # Let's start